-- High Woods Country Park Visitor Centre is closed.
+- High Woods Country Park Visitor Centre is open.
 Health Walks are not running until further notice.
-Fishing is permitted as exercise provided you adhere the all other guidance.
+Fishing is permitted as an exercise provided you adhere the all other guidance.

 - Castle Park has restricted opening hours.

-- Outdoor gyms, skateparks and sports courts are closed.
+- Outdoor gyms, skateparks and sports courts are open.

 - Colchester allotment sites are open for tenants.
 Visit the National Allotment Society website for updates and FAQs about allotments during the COVID-19 outbreak.